theivanxu/pocket-mocker/README.md

 }
 ```

 After starting your project, you'll see the **PocketMock** floating panel in the bottom-right corner.
-All configurations are automatically saved to browser's LocalStorage.

 ### Method 2: Team Collaboration Mode (Vite Plugin) 🔥 Recommended

 Ideal for production-level projects.
-The Vite plugin integrates with the file system, saving Mock rules to `pocket-mock.json` for team sharing via Git.
+The Vite plugin integrates with the file system, saving Mock rules to config files for team sharing.

 **1. Configure `vite.config.ts`**